zsdonghao/python_with_other_language/README.md

 # Wrapping Python with other language

-- example : Build a python module with SWIG, uses python to call C functions.
+- example1 : Build a python module with SWIG, uses python to call C functions.